Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Balmoral has 17 active public transport stops, all of which are bus stops.
-These stops are served by five different routes that together facilitate 501 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically living just 165 meters from the nearest stop.
-As a predominantly residential area, most Balmoral residents commute outward.
-Cars remain the primary mode of transportation, used by 79% of residents, while only 6% opt for the bus.
-On average, there are 1.4 vehicles per dwelling in the area.
+Balmoral has 17 active public transport stops operating within its boundaries.
+These are served by a mix of buses on five different routes, providing a total of 501 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 165 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode of transport at 79%, while bus accounts for 6%.
+Vehicle ownership averages 1.4 per dwelling.

-According to the 2021 Census, a high proportion of residents, at 31%, work from home, which may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 71 trips per day, equating to approximately 29 weekly trips per individual stop.
+According to the 2021 Census, 31% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 71 trips per day across all routes, resulting in approximately 29 weekly trips per individual stop.

 Frequently Asked Questions - Transport